 Who should attend?

 The training is for people who work with others in a variety of settings, GPs, personal trainers, occupational therapists, nurses, social workers, educational psychologists, care workers, teachers, managers, counsellors, therapists, psychologists, youth workers and/or (not exclusive) substance misuse workers.
-By the end of the two days you will be familiar with:
+By the end of the three days you will be familiar with:

 - The Four Processes of MI